 Weight loss is inevitable when you stop eating and drink very few calories, but this kind of diet can also be dangerous to your health.
 Nutritionists point out that the Master Cleanse diet plan is deficient in all the essential nutrients: calories, vitamins, minerals, protein, carbohydrates, fibre and fat.

-Experts also question how a diet consisting only of a low-calorie beverage can provide enough energy for normal bodily processes, let alone leave you feeling energised.
+They question how a diet consisting only of a low-calorie beverage can provide enough energy for normal bodily processes, let alone leave you feeling energised.
 They point out there isno medical evidence that fasting or 'cleansing' diets actually rid the body of any toxins not otherwise discarded in bodily waste.